RedReign/FoundryVTT-BetterRolls5e/README.md

 # FoundryVTT - Better Rolls for 5e
 A module for modifying certain sheet functions on Foundry VTT Character sheets for D&D 5th Edition.
+It allows for quick, compounded rolls for items, ability checks saving throws, and just about any roll you might want in 5th Edition D&D.

 Though initially a fork of Hooking's [Item Sheet Buttons](https://gitlab.com/hooking/foundry-vtt---item-sheet-buttons) module, it now includes several roll templates designed for Foundry's 5e sheets to increase speed of play.

 Felix's [Chat Damage Buttons](https://github.com/syl3r86/chatdamagebuttons-betterrolls) module has been implemented into core Better Rolls.

+If you are feeling generous, and would like to support my work, you can do so through this [Paypal](https://www.paypal.me/RedReignDonate) link.
+Thank you!

 ## Installation
 ### Method 1